hpcleuven/VscDocumentation/source/compute/software/containers.rst

 You can build images on the Sylabs cloud website, and download them to the VSC infrastructure.
 You will have to create an account at Sylabs.
-Once this is done, you can use `Sylabs Remote Builder`_ to create an image based on an `Apptainer definition file <apptainer_definition_files>`.
-This service uses SingularityCE, an fork of Apptainer that is highly compatible with Apptainer.
+Once this is done, you can use `Sylabs Remote Builder`_ to create an image based on an :ref:`Apptainer definition file <apptainer_definition_files>`.
+This service uses SingularityCE, a fork of Apptainer that is highly compatible with Apptainer.
 If the build succeeds, you can pull the resulting image from the library:

 .. code-block:: bash